What bordism-theoretic anomaly cancellation can do for U: Anomalies, invertible field theories, and bordism

 We can therefore understand the possible anomalies associated to a given $n$-dimensional quantum field theory $Z$ by classifying the $(n+1)$-dimensional invertible field theories with the same symmetry type as $Z$.
 The classification of invertible \emph{topological} field theories is due to Freed-Hopkins-Teleman~\cite{FHT10}, who lift the question into stable homotopy theory; see Grady-Pavlov~\cite[\S 5]{GP21} for a recent generalization to the nontopological setting.

 Supergravity with its U-duality symmetry is a unitary quantum field theory, and therefore its anomaly theory satisfies the Wick-rotated analogue of unitarity: \term{reflection positivity}.
 Freed-Hopkins~\cite{FH21a} classify reflection-positive invertible field theories, again using stable homotopy theory.
 Let $\O\coloneqq\lim_{n\to\infty}\O_n$ be the infinite orthogonal group. \begin{thm}[{Freed-Hopkins~\cite[Theorem 2.19]{FH21a}}] Let $n\ge 3$, $H_n$ be a compact Lie group, and $\rho_n\colon H_n\to\O_n$ be a homomorphism whose image contains $\SO_n$.
 Then there is canonical data of a topological group $H$ and a continuous homomorphism $\rho\colon H\to\O$ such that the pullback of $\rho$ along $\O_n\hookrightarrow\O$ is $\rho_n$. \end{thm} In other words, when the hypotheses of this theorem hold, we have more than just $H_n$-structures on $n$-manifolds; we can define $H$-structures on manifolds of any dimension, by asking for a lift of the classifying map of the stable tangent bundle $M\to B\O$ to $BH$; a manifold equipped with such a lift is called an \term{$H$-manifold}.
-Following Lashof~\cite{Las63}, this allows us to define bordism groups $\Omega_k^H$ and a homotopy-theoretic object called the \term{Thom spectrum} $\MTH$, whose homotopy groups are the $H$-bordism groups.
-See~\cite[\S 2]{BC18} for more on the definition of $\MTH$ and its context in stable homotopy theory. \begin{thm}[Freed-Hopkins~\cite{FH21a}] With $H_n$ as in \cref{stabilization}, the abelian group of deformation classes of $n$-dimensional reflection-positive invertible topological field theories on $H_n$-manifolds is naturally isomorphic to the torsion subgroup of $[\MTH, \Sigma^{n+1}I_\Z]$. \end{thm} Freed-Hopkins then conjecture (\textit{ibid.}, Conjecture 8.37) that the whole group $[\MTH, \Sigma^{n+1}I_\Z]$ classifies all reflection-positive invertible field theories, topological or not.
+Following Lashof~\cite{Las63}, this allows us to define bordism groups $\Omega_k^H$ and a homotopy-theoretic object called the \term{Thom spectrum} $\MTH$, whose homotopy groups are the $H$-bordism groups.\footnote{ In homotopy theory, it is common to work with $H$-structures on the stable normal bundle instead of on the tangent bundle; the Thom spectrum whose homotopy groups are bordism groups of manifolds with $H$-structures on their stable normal bundle is called $\mathit{MH}$.
+For all groups $H$ we discuss in this paper, an $H$-structure on the tangent bundle of $M$ induces an $H$-structure on the stable normal bundle of $M$ and vice versa, and $\MTH\simeq\mathit{MH}$; thus this distinction will not matter for us.
+However, in some other situations, it does matter; for example, $\mathit{MTPin}^+\not\simeq\mathit{MPin}^+$.} See~\cite[\S 2]{BC18} for more on the definition of $\MTH$ and its context in stable homotopy theory. \begin{thm}[Freed-Hopkins~\cite{FH21a}] With $H_n$ as in \cref{stabilization}, the abelian group of deformation classes of $n$-dimensional reflection-positive invertible topological field theories on $H_n$-manifolds is naturally isomorphic to the torsion subgroup of $[\MTH, \Sigma^{n+1}I_\Z]$. \end{thm} Freed-Hopkins then conjecture (\textit{ibid.}, Conjecture 8.37) that the whole group $[\MTH, \Sigma^{n+1}I_\Z]$ classifies all reflection-positive invertible field theories, topological or not.

 The notation $[\MTH, \Sigma^{n+1}I_\Z]$ means the abelian group of homotopy classes of maps between $\MTH$ and an object $\Sigma^{n+1}I_\Z$ belonging to stable homotopy theory; see~\cite[\S 6.1]{FH21a} for a brief introduction in a mathematical physics context.
 We mentioned $\MTH$ above; $I_\Z$ is the \term{Anderson dual of the sphere spectrum}~\cite{And69, Yos75}, characterized up to homotopy equivalence by its universal property, which says that there is a natural short exact sequence